HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/external-lesson_1.md

 ---
-title: Welcome and a brief discription of the MRC train-the-trainer scheme (Hamid Karimi-Rouzbahani)
+title: Welcome and a brief description of the MRC train-the-trainer scheme (Rik Henson)
 teaching: null
 exercises: null
-duration: 15
+duration: 10
-summary: "A basic introduction about the MRC CBU Open Science day, and the MRC train-the-trainer scheme "
+summary: A basic introduction about the MRC CBU Open Science day, and the MRC train-the-trainer scheme.
 questions: []
 objectives: []
 keypoints: []